N-193Practice/Python_finance/README.md

 # Python_finance
 # Python
 Creating a finance application using Streamlit
+Jupiter Lab describes the steps for creating an app with streamlit

 Welcome to the This page.
 The following is a guide.